Basic First Aid Instructions

 For Camping

-With the right knowledge, you can treat these many of these ailments yourself.
+With the right knowledge, you can treat many ailments yourself.

 More importantly, most of these can be avoided altogether by taking some simple precautions.